DryLabRebel/Squire/README.md

 ![image](assets/multi_window_screenshot.png)

-Here is a graphic with full colour palette:
+Here is the full colour palette:

 - The background of the image is the background of the colorscheme (Grey11, xterm: 234, hex: #1c1c1c)
 - The pink (MediumOrchid, xterm: 134, hex: #af5fd7) is the cursor colour, which is intentionally distinctive